-Apple cider vinegar is said to have been used by Hippocrates for treating wounds and healing sore throats and coughing.1 Today, apple cider vinegar (ACV) is used to cook, clean, and most importantly… to improve our health!
+Apple cider vinegar is said to have been used by Hippocrates for treating wounds and healing sore throats and coughing.
+Today, apple cider vinegar (ACV) can be used to cook, clean and most importantly… to improve our health!

-Apple Cider Vinegar Health Benefit #1: Stabilizes Blood Sugar
+Apple Cider Health Benefit #1: Stabilizes Blood Sugar

 Researchers have found that cider vinegar stabilizes blood sugar and reduces the glycemic index of foods.
-The anti-glycemic properties of ACV is critical to regulating the sugar levels in type-2 diabetics and was found to significantly stabilize blood sugar in a 2003 study comparing a pickled cucumber with a fresh cucumber.
+The antiglycemic property of ACV is critical to regulating the sugar levels in type-2 diabetics and was found to significantly stabilize blood sugar in a 2003 study comparing a pickled cucumber with a fresh cucumber.

-In fact, it is possible that cider vinegar acts in much the same way as does the common diabetic drug metformin does without the unwanted side effects and increased risk for other diseases.3,6
+In fact, it is possible that cider vinegar acts in much the same way as does the common diabetic drug metformin – without the unwanted side effects and increased risk for other diseases.
+[3,6]

 The simple strategy of complementing a meal with apple cider vinegar can significantly improve blood glucose sensitivity.
-A study published by the Diabetes Journal in 2007 recorded a 4-6 percent reduction in fasting glucose levels following treatment of only 2 tablespoons of cider vinegar before a meal.
-Another study found that women who ate a morning meal containing vinegar exhibited a 55 percent decrease in blood glucose levels.
+A study published by the Diabetes Journal in 2007 recorded a 4-6 percent reduction in fasting glucose levels following treatment of only two (2) tablespoons of cider vinegar at bedtime.
+Another study found that women who ate a morning meal containing vinegar exhibited a 55% decrease in blood glucose levels.

 Apple Cider Vinegar Health Benefit #2: Aids in Weight Loss

-When consumed daily, apple cider vinegar may regulate satiety and appetite.6 Studies support the weight loss effects of ACV reporting decreases in visceral fat, BMI, and triglyceride levels to name only a few benefits.7 The physiological processes by which cider vinegar acts on the body also contributed to the anti-glycemic properties previously discussed.
+When consumed daily, apple cider vinegar may regulate satiety and appetite.
+Studies support the weight loss effects of ACV reporting decreases in visceral fat, BMI, and triglyceride levels to name only a few benefits.
+[7,8,9] The physiological processes by which cider vinegar acts on the body are also contributed to the anti-glycemic properties previously discussed.